shreyakalyan06/bookly-support-agent/README.md

 ## The design

 Most of what a support agent does belongs in plain English.
-The tone, the sequencing, when to ask instead of act, how to recover from a no. Those change weekly and a support manager should change them without waiting for a deploy.
+The tone, the sequencing, when to ask instead of act, how to recover from a no. These change weekly and a support manager should change them without waiting for a deploy.

-The line is drawn by reversibility, not by how much you trust the model.
-Anything irreversible gets a check in code as well, because a limit written in text is a request and a customer will push on it.
+The line is drawn by reversibility as opposed to how much you trust the model.
+Anything irreversible gets a check in code as well because a limit written in text is a request and a customer will push on it.

 The model picks what to attempt. `guardrails.py` decides whether it is allowed.
 That file imports nothing to do with the model and never reads the conversation, so no wording a customer chooses changes its answer.

 `agent.py` checks `guardrails.TOOL_POLICY` before calling any handler.
-A tool absent from that table is refused, so a new tool fails closed.
-A test walks both tables and fails on any mismatch.
+Iff a tool is missing from that table, agent.py refuses it, so a new tool fails closed.
+A test walks both tables and fails on any mismatch

 Actions are sorted by one question: if this goes wrong, does it reverse?